April 11, 2025 | BME80G Series: Christof Koch on Consciousness and its Place in Nature

 1:20 – 2:25 pm

-On Friday, May 09 at 1:20 pm, you are invited to join S&J affiliate and Associate Professor of Biomolecular Engineering Karen Miga’s BME 80G Bioethics course for a talk by Stephanie Malia Fullerton – a panel discussion will follow.
+On Friday, May 09 at 1:20 pm, you are invited to join S&J affiliate and Associate Professor of Biomolecular Engineering Karen Miga’s BME 80G Bioethics course for a talk by Stephanie Malia Fullerton.

 A zoom option or recording may be available for members of the campus community who cannot attend in person.
-Register for the Zoom link here (TBD).
+Contact Colleen Stone (colleen@ucsc.edu) to request access.

-Stephanie Malia Fullerton, is Professor in the department of Bioethics and Humanities at the University of Washington School of Medicine.
+Malia Fullerton, Professor of Bioethics and Humanities, University of Washington School of Medicine.

 Friday, May 23, 2025